 Explore FREE downloadable educational materials.

 Measles vaccine is a weakened (attenuated) form of the live measles virus.
-There are 2 vaccines currently available for use in the U.S.: Merck's MMRII, which contains Measles, Mumps and Rubella Vaccine, Live; and Merck's Proquad (MMRV), which contains Measles, Mumps, Rubella and Varicella, Live.
+There are three vaccines currently available for use in the U.S. Two vaccines, Merck's MMRII and GlaxoSmithKline’s PRIORIX, contains Measles, Mumps and Rubella Vaccine, Live.
+Merck's ProQuad (MMRV) contains Measles, Mumps, Rubella and Varicella, Live.

 Merck’s MMRII is licensed and recommended for individuals aged 12 months or older.
 It is a live attenuated virus vaccine propagated in chick embryo cells and cultured with Jeryl Lynn live attenuated virus mumps and Meruvax II, a live attenuated rubella virus vaccine propagated in WI-38 human diploid lung fibroblasts.
 The WI-38 human diploid cell line was derived from the lung tissue of a three-month human female embryo.
 The growth medium used was salt solution and 10 percent calf (bovine) serum.